John William Miller was born in 1861 near Austen, Preston County, WV, the son of Hezekiah and Keziah Ellen (Fawcett) Miller.

 Son Glenn Osborne Miller (1923-2003) was born on Oct.
 20, 1923 in Howesville, Preston County.
 At the death of his mother in 1939, and his father having abandoned the family, Glenn and his older brothers were brought into the home of their widowed grandmother, Martha "Alice" (Liston) Wright, in Kingwood, Preston County.
+Then at the outbreak of World War II, he joined the U.S. Army Air Corps.
 At the age of 22, on Jan.
 26, 1946, Glenn married 20-year-old Ruby "Jean" McCabe (April 15, 1925-2016), a native of Tunnelton, Preston County and the daughter of Samuel Paul and Cecile Gertrude (Wolfe) McCabe.
 Rev. V.C.
 Wilson officiated at the ceremony held in Clarksburg.
 At the time of marriage, Glenn resided at 719 Speedway in Fairmont and Jean at 419 East Pike Street in Clarksburg.
-Their three children were Linda Jean, Randall Glenn and Shari Ann.
+Their three children were Linda Jean Bunnell, Randall Glenn Miller and Shari Ann Miller.
+Glenn was employed as a welder for years by Hope Gas Company, and retired from the position.
 They made their longtime home on Crooked Run Road in Clarksburg, Harrison County, WV.
 Glenn died at home on Jan.
 20, 2003.
+Pastor Jason Horrock led the funeral service.
 Jean outlived her husband by 13 years.
 She joined him in death in Salem, WV on Aug.
 30, 2016.
 Both rest in the Grafton National Cemetery.

 ~ Daughter Anna G. Miller ~